-The MS in Global Health incorporates epidemiology and biostatistics, region-based nutrition, cross-cultural perspectives in mental health issues, community health assessment, program evaluation, human resource concerns, international health systems and organizations, refugee and internally displaced people health issues, and international health research.
-Practicum or thesis options allow students to explore in situ current dilemmas, demands, and health services with a global focus and perspective.
+The MS in global health incorporates epidemiology and biostatistics, region-based nutrition, cross-cultural perspectives in mental health issues, community health assessment, program evaluation, human resource concerns, international health systems and organizations, refugee and internally displaced people health issues, and international health research.
+The required thesis provide students an opportunity to systematically investigate a problem or issue with global health implications.

-The MS Global Health has four student learning outcomes:
+The MS in global health program has four student learning outcomes:

-- All students in this program should be able to: (1) research and describe current issues in global health (2) present and discuss these issues in a public forum (3) apply these skills to practice by the completion of the core global health courses.
+All students in this program should be able to: (1) research and describe current issues in global health; (2) present and discuss these issues in a public forum; and (3) apply these skills to practice by the completion of the core global health courses.